-Create your own is our project in which we would like to inspire and empower you to take the first steps towards different life that makes a difference: food from your own garden, water from your spring and electricity from your solar panels.
+Create Your Own is a project in which we would like to inspire and empower YOU to take the first steps towards a different life that actually MAKES a difference: food from your own garden, your own drinkable water source and electricity from your solar panels.
 That is what we call “off-grid, low-cost, low-impact natural living”.

-In the years that we’ve lived here since 2012, we learned what it takes to start over somewhere new trying to live as self-sufficiently as possible.
-Sometimes we had to learn the hard way and saw weeks of hard work going down the drain in a matter of seconds.
-For the most part though, we enjoy our new life and love to find ways of making it even more pleasant and simpler.
+In the years that we’ve lived in rural Spain since 2013, we learned what it takes to start over somewhere new trying to live as self-sufficiently as possible.
+Sometimes we had to learn the hard way, watching weeks of hard work go down the drain in a matter of seconds.
+For the most part though, we enjoyed our new life and loved to find ways for making it even more pleasant and simpler.

-In 2012, we (Jasper & Steph) embarked on a special journey that would turn our lives around.
-We visited many places where people lived in harmony with nature in a different, self-sufficient way.
-You can find information about our trip and the movies we’ve made along the way here.
+In 2012, Jasper and Steph embarked on a special journey that would turn their lives around.
+They visited many places where people lived in harmony with nature in a different, self-sufficient way.
+You can find information about their trip and the movies they made along the way here.